This bridge has been moved to a new location. This page refers to the bridge's former location. View the current location on this page.

 This is a ca. 1890 bridge that was built by the Wrought Iron Bridge Company.
 It displays the unusual design details that this prolific company used on many of its pony truss bridges, notably the use of threaded rod with nut connections at the end posts, which include cast iron elements at these points.
 One of the vertical members has been replaced and original railings are missing, but otherwise the bridge is unaltered.
 Original built-up floorbeams remain.

-In Spring/Summer 2014, this historic bridge is to be replaced, however the historic truss will be relocated and preserved for pedestrian use.
-The new location will be at coordinates 39.99415 -76.84986, or near 2480 West Canal Road, Dover, PA 17315
+In Spring/Summer 2014, this historic bridge was to be replaced, however it was relocated and preserved for pedestrian use.

-The preservation of this bridge by relocation will mark a rare example of a historic truss bridge preserved in this manner in Pennsylvania, where this form of preservation has sadly been nearly unheard of thus far.
+The preservation of this bridge by relocation marks a rare example of a historic truss bridge preserved in this manner in Pennsylvania, where this form of preservation has sadly been nearly unheard of thus far.
 It is hoped that this will help set a precedent for future preservation projects.

 The National Bridge Inventory gave a bad 1930 construction date.
 It is not known if this suggests that at this date the bridge was relocated, or if its just a total error.